POD-io/Oblivion-ArchipelagoWorld/README.md

 Content in Oblivion Remastered is now gated behind progression items that must be received from the multiworld:

+#### Main Quest
+The Amulet of Kings is lost!
+You must recover it and many other newly introduced items to unlock access to the main quests.
+Your goal is to find and decode the Mysterium Xarxes, gain access to Paradise, and Light the Dragonfires for victory.

 #### Daedric Shrine Access
 The Daedra lords will no longer grant you access to their shrines without first receiving their blessing in the form of a **Shrine Unlock Token**.<br>
 Upon completion of their quest, you no longer receive their artifact, but instead a random item from the multiworld.<br>
 Each included shrine will have their artifact mixed into the pool of available items.

 #### Arena Questline
-To take place in Arena matches, you must have received the corresponding **Progressive Arena Rank** item from the multiworld.<br>
+To participate in Arena matches, you must have received the corresponding **Progressive Arena Rank** item from the multiworld.<br>
 Each rank unlocks a group of 3 matches, which reward a random item from the multiworld.

 #### Oblivion Gate Access